-As part of the background research into Saxon heritage for the Meon Valley DVD we needed to understand what the source of each village name was and how it would have been pronounced in Old English – the language of the Anglo Saxons from the 6th to 11th Centuries before there was an infusion of Norman-French.
+At Focus we do a lot more than video production!
+As part of the Meon Valley DVD production we researched Saxon heritage in order to understand what the origin of each village name and how it would have been pronounced in Old English – the language of the Anglo Saxons from the 6th to 11th Centuries before there was an infusion of Norman-French.

 For example Corhampton was called Corn-ham-tun in Saxon times and is mentioned in the Domesday Book.
 The name means ‘’Corn-Home-Farm’ or ‘Corn estate’, and it would have been an important agricultural property in the Middle Ages.